Charlesonr/erc20-ICP/README.md

-# ERC-20 na Internet Computer (ICP)
+# ERC-20 on Internet Computer (ICP)
-Token padrão ERC-20 na Internet Computer com o TypeScript
+ERC-20 token on Internet Computer with TypeScript language